-Sec.
-206. The director shall take all reasonable steps to ensure businesses in deprived and depressed communities compete for and perform contracts to provide services or supplies, or both.
-Each director shall strongly encourage firms with which the department contracts to subcontract with certified businesses in depressed and deprived communities for services or supplies, or both.

-11 Sec.
-207. The departments and agencies receiving 12 appropriations in part 1 shall prepare a report on out-of-state 13 travel expenses not later than January 1 of each year.
-The travel 14 report shall be a listing of all travel by classified and 15 unclassified employees outside this state in the immediately 16 preceding fiscal year that was funded in whole or in part with 17 funds appropriated in the department's budget.
-The report shall be 18 submitted to the senate and house appropriations committees, the 19 house and senate fiscal agencies, and the state budget director.
-20 The report shall include the following information:

-(b) The transportation and related costs of each travel occurrence, including the proportion funded with state general fund/general purpose revenues, the proportion funded with state restricted revenues, the proportion funded with federal revenues, and the proportion funded with other revenues.
+- 1 services, or both, that are manufactured or provided by Michigan - 2 businesses owned and operated by veterans, if they are - 3 competitively priced and of comparable quality. - 4 Sec.
+206. The director shall take all reasonable steps to - 5 ensure businesses in deprived and depressed communities compete for - 6 and perform contracts to provide services or supplies, or both. - 7 Each director shall strongly encourage firms with which the - 8 department contracts to subcontract with certified businesses in - 9 depressed and deprived communities for services or supplies, or - 10 both. - 11 Sec.
+207. The departments and agencies receiving - 12 appropriations in part 1 shall prepare a report on out-of-state - 13 travel expenses not later than January 1 of each year.
+The travel - 14 report shall be a listing of all travel by classified and - 15 unclassified employees outside this state in the immediately - 16 preceding fiscal year that was funded in whole or in part with - 17 funds appropriated in the department's budget.
+The report shall be - 18 submitted to the senate and house appropriations committees, the - 19 house and senate fiscal agencies, and the state budget director. - 20 The report shall include the following information: - 21 (a) The dates of each travel occurrence. - 22 (b) The transportation and related costs of each travel - 23 occurrence, including the proportion funded with state general - 24 fund/general purpose revenues, the proportion funded with state - 25 restricted revenues, the proportion funded with federal revenues, - 26 and the proportion funded with other revenues. - Sec.
+208. Funds appropriated in part 1 shall not be used by a